 - reserved your spot in the deal

 In a nutshell, you’ve figured out where you want to go, purchased your seat on the plane, reviewed the safety information, buckled your seat belt, and now you’re ready for a cocktail and a movie.

 After the property closes, the general partner will send you a note to update you on your investment. 🙂

 After that, you can expect to receive the following from them:

 - an annual K-1 for your tax returns

 When I’d first heard the term apartment syndication, I didn’t have a clue what it involved.

 After not only learning but investing in several, I wanted to make the process of investing in them clearer for the readers of the Debt Free Dr site.

-It even challenged me to create a group, the Doctor Investors Circle, for high-income professionals wanting to learn more and invest in an apartment syndication.
+It even challenged me to create a group, the Passive Investors Circle, for high-income professionals wanting to learn more and invest in an apartment syndication.

 As you now know, an apartment syndication is a type of set it and forget it investment as most of your active participation is performed up front.